Rock & Chips

-Rock & Chips is a British television comedy-drama miniseries and a prequel to the sitcom Only Fools and Horses.
+Rock & Chips was a British television comedy-drama miniseries and a prequel to the sitcom Only Fools and Horses.
 The show is set in Peckham, southeast London, during the early 1960s, focusing primarily on the lives of Del Trotter, Freddie Robdal and Joan and Reg Trotter.
 Nicholas Lyndhurst, who played Rodney in Only Fools and Horses, plays Robdal alongside James Buckley (Del Boy), Kellie Bright (Joan), Shaun Dingwall (Reg) and Phil Daniels (Grandad).
-The Shazam Productions and BBC co-production was written by Only Fools and Horses creator John Sullivan, directed by Dewi Humphreys and produced by Gareth Gwenlan.
+The Shazam and BBC Studios Comedy Drama co-production was written by Only Fools and Horses creator John Sullivan, directed by Dewi Humphreys and produced by Gareth Gwenlan.

 The 90-minute pilot was conceived in 1996 and commissioned in 2003, with the premise established in the final episode of Only Fools and Horses in 2003.
 It was shelved and Only Fools and Horses spin-off The Green Green Grass was developed; its success led to the prequel being recommissioned in July 2009.
 Filming began in October in London and the production was first broadcast on BBC One and BBC HD on 24 January 2010.
 It was the second most watched programme of the day but gained mixed reviews from critics.